hyweljohnllewellyn/hywelme/_posts/2016-07-27-unlimited-storage-space-for-your-device.md

 ![Welcome upthere]({{site.baseurl}}/assets/2016-07-27/welcome to upthere.jpg)

-After downloading the Apple Mac App from their website, I added Photo Services - which added photos taken using Photobooth.
+After downloading the Apple Mac App from their website, I clicked _Connect to photo libraries_ - which added photos taken using Photobooth.

 Adding files was simple, just drag the file onto the app.